Freedom of Information Act (FOIA)

 Your Right to Federal Records: Questions and Answers on the Freedom of Information Act and Privacy Act (General Services Administration and Justice Dept.) [ HTML ] [ PDF ]

 Answers to frequently asked questions about FOIA and the Privacy Act.
-Includes which agencies are covered, what the exemptions and exclusions are, how to find records, who to contact, what a sample request looks like, what costs to expect, how long a request should take, how to appeal a denial, etc.
+Includes which agencies are covered, what the exemptions and exclusions are, who to find records, who to contact, what a sample request looks like, what costs to expect, how long a request should take, how to appeal a denial, etc.

 FOIA Update (Justice Dept., 1979-2000)